lucasvolkmer/d2l-en-branch/chapter_preliminaries/probability.md

 Note that the column sums are all 1 (but the row sums are not), since the conditional probability needs to sum up to 1, just like the probability.
 Let us work out the probability of the patient having HIV if the test comes back positive, i.e., $P(H = 1 \mid D_1 = 1)$.
 Obviously this is going to depend on how common the disease is, since it affects the number of false alarms.
 Assume that the population is quite healthy, e.g., $P(H=1) = 0.0015$.
 To apply Bayes' theorem, we need to apply marginalization and the multiplication rule to determine

 Observe que as somas das colunas são todas 1 (mas as somas das linhas não), uma vez que a probabilidade condicional precisa somar 1, assim como a probabilidade.
-Vamos calcular a probabilidade de o paciente ter HIV se o teste der positivo, ou seja, $ P (H = 1 \ mid D_1 = 1) $.
+Vamos calcular a probabilidade de o paciente ter HIV se o teste der positivo, ou seja, $P(H = 1 \mid D_1 = 1)$.
 Obviamente, isso vai depender de quão comum é a doença, já que afeta o número de alarmes falsos.
-Suponha que a população seja bastante saudável, por exemplo, $ P (H = 1) = 0,0015 $.
+Suponha que a população seja bastante saudável, por exemplo, $P(H=1) = 0.0015$.
 Para aplicar o teorema de Bayes, precisamos aplicar a marginalização e a regra de multiplicação para determinar

 $$\begin{aligned}
 &P(D_1 = 1) \\